LilithRainbows/HabboAirForLinux/README.md

 bash $HOME/.local/share/applications/HabboAirForLinux/HabboLauncher.sh
 ```

-or if you generates a symlink:
+or if you generate a symlink:

 ```
 HabboLauncher